tirth3112/SoptifyData_analysis/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-#### 1) Data used for this repository is collected from Kaggle datsets.
+#### Data used for this repository is collected from Kaggle datsets.
 I also used datset from spotify charts, it will allow to you download data as CSV file as your prfrence date ranges.

+#### You can access the data which I used and modified by following Google Drive link: https://drive.google.com/drive/u/2/folders/1VRdAfCT4DiOOX3SbbmrY5aJsJOHF_5k2

+#### Also you can find this data link in Data Folder.

 #### To get datasets follow this links :
 #### 1) Kaggle Dataset : https://www.kaggle.com/datasets/geomack/spotifyclassification